-Example of a File System Client in C-Sharp
+Example of a File System Client in Java

-This page presents a very simple client to access a server that implements the file system we developed in Slice for a Simple File System.
-The C# code hardly differs from the code you would write for an ordinary C# program.
-This is one of the biggest advantages of using Ice: accessing a remote object is as easy as accessing an ordinary, local C# object.
+This page presents the source code for a very simple client to access a server that implements the file system we developed in Slice for a Simple File System.
+The Java code hardly differs from the code you would write for an ordinary Java program.
+This is one of the biggest advantages of using Ice: accessing a remote object is as easy as accessing an ordinary, local Java object.
 This allows you to put your effort where you should, namely, into developing your application logic instead of having to struggle with arcane networking APIs.
 This is true for the server side as well, meaning that you can develop distributed applications easily and efficiently.

-We now have seen enough of the client-side C# mapping to develop a complete client to access our remote file system.
+We now have seen enough of the client-side Java mapping to develop a complete client to access our remote file system.
 For reference, here is the Slice definition once more: